 Since you are going to be on the go whenever you perform your running activities, you’ll probably want something that’s easy to carry, unpack, and repack so that it’s there for you when the weather takes a turn.
 Some jackets are made to be more portable than others, and some running jackets offer other great features without focusing much on portability.

-Typically, jackets that are made to be more lightweight in design are going to be easier to pack down and carry with you.
+Typically, jackets that are made to be more lightweight in the design are going to be easier to pack down and carry with you.
 So, if you are looking for something that’s light and easy to carry, checking out weight is going to be an important feature for you.
-Obviously if you are carrying something along with you, you won’t want it to weigh you down, unpacked or packed.
+Obviously, if you are carrying something along with you, you won’t want it to weigh you down, unpacked or packed.

-How lightweight and portable you need your jacket to be depends on what you plan to do when you run.
+How lightweight and portable you need your jacket to depend on what you plan to do when you run.
 If you know you’re going to go for longer runs, don’t really know what weather you might run into, and you know you’ll want to bring something with you, then portability is going to be an important feature.
 However, if you take shorter, more casual runs and just need a jacket to cover you for the duration of your run when the weather is colder, then portability won’t be something you’ll necessarily need to consider.